decentralized-identity/didcomm-messaging/routing.md

 * It allows for dynamic routing late in the delivery chain.

 These last two characteristics are the foundation of mix networking feature for DIDComm.
 That feature is the subject of a different RFC; here we only note the existence of the optional feature.

+### DID Docs and Routing
+[TODO: discuss how routing info is exposed in a DID doc, and how it is conveyed in "ephemeral mode" where no DID doc is available.]